LunkRat/proximatic/README.md

 - Docker engine running on a publicly accessible server
 - docker-compose
-- A domain with a wildcard DNS for `*.yourdomain.org` or individual `AAA` records for each domain that you want to proxy.
+- A domain with a wildcard DNS for `*.PROXIMATIC_FQDN` or individual `AAA` records for each domain that you want to proxy.

 ## Installation

 1. Clone this repository into `/opt` and change your directory to `/opt/proximatic`
-2. Copy the `example.env` to `.env` and replace examples with real values.
+2. Copy the `example.env` to `.env` and replace example values with real values.
 3. Create the external network needed for `docker-compose`
 ```bash
 docker network create proxy